ole00/genesis_wifi_flash_cart_8mbit/README.md

 **Build difficulty**: Medium

-The cart uses an existing WiFi development board (Wemos Lolin S2-mini) which simplifies the construction of the wireless part of the cart.
-Then the rest of the components are SMT parts with SOP pin pitch (1.25mm).
-Such project should be buildable by a home enthusiasts with medium skills and a decent soldering iron (TS100 or similar with heat regulation).
+The cart uses an existing WiFi development board ([Wemos Lolin S2-mini](https://www.wemos.cc/en/latest/s2/s2_mini.html)) which simplifies the construction of the wireless part of the cart.
+Then the rest of the components are SMT parts with SOP pin pitch (1.25mm), with the exception of the LDO which has 1mm pitch.
-Note that the prototype as seen on the image uses some TSOP ICs, but in the final design these are replaced by SOP packages.
+Such project should be possible to build at home by enthusiasts with medium skills and a decent soldering iron (TS100 or similar with heat regulation).

 The cart also contains an optional GAL IC which adds some extra features.
 If the GAL IC is not populated, the cart should still work, but with basic features only.
-The WiFi board needs to be programmed, but it should be straightforward as the board does not require extra programmer, it can be reprogrammed over USB (see the USB-C connector on the right side of the WiFi board).
-The GAL chip also needs to be programmed - that has to be done only once and requires either generic EEPROM programmer (like TL866ii Plus or similar that can program GAL16V8 or ATF16V8B ICs) or you could build Afterburner GAL chip programmer with Arduino UNO on a bread board.
+The WiFi board needs to be programmed, but it should be straightforward as the board does not require extra programmer, it can be reprogrammed over USB (see the USB-C connector on the right side of the WiFi board) from Arduino IDE.
+The GAL chip also needs to be programmed - that has to be done only once and requires either generic EEPROM programmer (like TL866ii Plus or similar that can program GAL16V8 or ATF16V8B ICs) or you could build [Afterburner GAL chip programmer](https://github.com/ole00/afterburner) with Arduino UNO on a bread board.
 If that seems complicated you can add the GAL IC to the cart later, whenever it is convenient for you.

 **Costs**: Low, around 40-60$, most of the costs are actually shipment costs of the PCBs and components.
 To reduce costs team up with your friends to produce few of the carts and split the costs.